This post may contain affiliate links. Please read our disclosure policy.

 Condiments add a burst of flavor to your board.
 Fig jam and honey complement the cheeses wonderfully, while mustard and olive tapenade provide a tangy contrast to the meats.

 - NUTS: I love to use an assortment of nuts such as cashews, macarno almonds, pistachios, and candied pecans.
+My favorite are seasoned macarno almonds (found at Costco and Trader Joe’s).

 - DARK CHOCOLATE or CHOCOLATE COVERED NUTS — for those who want something a little sweet, add some squares of fine dark chocolate or chocolate covered almonds or Brookside chocolate covered fruits.